 Read the manual to be sure how to use it and how the stick needs to be inserted for an accurate reading.
-You need to wash the stick first and then insert it in the case until it fully gets in.
+You need to wash the stick first and then insert it into the case until it fully gets in.
 Once you take it out, you need to watch the level and the color.
-The manuals usually indicate in which level it needs to be changed and how the color needs to be so it does not get old.
+The manuals usually indicate at which level it needs to be changed and how the color needs to be so it does not get old.

-How often oil motorcycle chain?
+How often does an oil motorcycle chain?

-200-1000 miles depending on various factors such as: manufacturer’s, how much you use it, weather conditions, and road type.
+200-1000 miles depending on various factors such as manufacturer’s, how much you use it, weather conditions, and road type.
 For more information about this question, visit this link.